METRIX IAP

 Message Affinity

 Pillar C (Fight Heritage) resonates more for this segment.
-"Built from performance icons" + product proof hybrid likely outperforms pure minimalism.
+"Built from fight legends" + product proof hybrid likely outperforms pure minimalism.

 Opportunity